 A policy module to tame them all: Introducing the TameMyCerts Policy Module for the Microsoft Certification Authority.

 As a Certification Authority operator, you are (among other things) responsible for the identification of the enrollees and the confirmation of the requested identities.
-The fact that this task is carried out conscientiously and without errors is the central cornerstone for the trust that is placed in the Certification Authority.
-Well-known companies are already failed in this task, even had to file for insolvency as a result of misrepresentations and/or were severely punished by the major players on the market.
+The fact that this task is carried out conscientiously and without error is the central pillar of the trust placed in the certification body.
+Well-known companies are already failed in this task, even had to file for insolvency as a result of misrepresentations and / or were taken over by the big players in the market sensitive punished.

-In many cases, we as enterprise (Microsoft) PKI operators (regardless of the quality involved) are able to delegate our task of uniquely identifying an enrollee to Active Directory.
-In many cases, however, we must also instruct our certification authority(ies) to simply issue whatever is requested.
+In many cases, we as (Microsoft) PKI operators in companies (regardless of the associated quality) are able to delegate our task of uniquely identifying an applicant to the Active Directory.
+In many cases, however, we unfortunately also have to instruct our certification authority(ies) to simply issue everything that is requested.

 Continue reading „Ein Policy Modul, um sie zu bändigen: Vorstellung des TameMyCerts Policy Moduls für Microsoft Active Directory Certificate Services“